Irving Mom Charged After Police Find THC Cookies, Marijuana, Shrooms In Her Kitchen

 IRVING, Texas (CBSDFW.COM) – An anonymous Crime Stoppers tip led to the seizure of a large amount of THC edibles, shrooms and marijuana by Irving police.

 On May 14, officers knocked on a woman’s door who was allegedly making the edibles and selling the drugs.
 Police said she lived in the home with her 4-year-old daughter.
-She let police in and led them to her kitchen, opening her cabinets where the drugs were.READ MORE: Police: Family Member Shoots, Kills Man Who Fired Shots At Wife And Children In White Settlement
+She let police in and led them to her kitchen, opening her cabinets where the drugs were.READ MORE: Police: 2 Dead After Fiery Crash Caused By Possible DWI Suspect In Fort Worth

 At $40 a brownie, the total street value for the edibles, marijuana and shrooms was $3,000-$5,000.